swordcube/swords-helper-bot/README.md

 <li>Open the bot's folder</li>
 <li>Click on terminal on top of the screen</li>
 <li>Click "New Terminal"</li>
-<li>Type in "npm install discord.js" and press enter.
-After that's done, Type in "npm install pm2". it will install all the important parts for the bot to work.</li>
+<li>Type in "npm install" and press enter.
+It will install all the important parts for the bot to work.</li>
 <li>Go to the discord developer portal and select a bot</li>
 <li>Go to the bots section and click "Copy Token"</li>
 <li>Go back to Visual Studio Code and go to conf/config.json</li>